shaunlebron/pacman/README.md

 ### Original Games

-Thanks to the original Pac-Man team at Namco for creating such an enduring game and not suing me.
+Thanks to the original Pac-Man team at Namco for creating such an enduring game.
 And thanks to the MAME team for their arcade emulator and very helpful debugger.

 Thanks to the Ms. Pac-Man team at GCC for improving Pac-Man with a variety of aesthetic maps that I based the map generator on.